01 May Core Transformation

 Tale of the Day:

-I recently met over Skype with a young woman living in Italy.
+I met over Skype (this was before Zoom) with a young woman living in Italy.
 Danielle told me, “I want to become more confident with myself and be more courageous in following my goals, and I want to get free from this blocking sensation that is preventing me from signing up for a study abroad program I want to go on.”
 I asked her how she would know when she had what she wanted.
 The first thing she said was, “I’ll sign up for the program tomorrow.”
 Then Danielle also added that she’d “feel it,” when things had changed.

 In this first and only session, I guided Danielle through the Core Transformation process.
 I invited her to step back into a specific memory of when the blocking sensation occurred.
 Then I said, “You can relive this experience now, seeing through your eyes, hearing through your ears, and feeling the feelings you felt at the time.
 Since you didn’t consciously decide to have this blocking sensation, it’s as if some unconscious part of you generated it.
 You can begin to sense this part of you in your body or around you.
 Where do you sense this part?”

 “In my hands and legs,” she said, opening and closing her hands.